 Kittens make wonderful companions and a new kitten is a source of pleasure and joy.
-Here are a few tips for the care of your kitten.
+Here are a few tips to help you care for your kitten.

-Try to find out what the kitten was being fed before you got him and start him on a similar diet for the first few days while he is settling in.
+Try to find out what your kitten was being fed before you got him and start him on a similar diet for the first few days while he is settling in.

 Any time you change your kitten’s diet do it gradually, as sudden changes can cause stomach upsets or diarrhoea.

-The kitten’s diet should be based on a good quality commercial kitten food because they are balanced and contain all the vitamins and nutrients that your kitten needs.
-Check that the food your kitten is eating is labeled”balanced” or “complete.”
-The kitten may become fussy if fed only on a particular brand or flavour, so alternate their food regularly.
-If you base his diet on the commercial kitten foods, you can add other types of food to give him variety.
+Your kitten’s diet should be based on a high quality kitten food because these are reliably balanced to contain all the essential vitamins and nutrients that your kitten needs.
+Check that the food your kitten is eating is labeled “complete and balanced” If you base his diet on the commercial kitten foods, you can add other types of food to provide variety.

-Kittens do not need milk, and milk will often cause diarrhoea.
-Most cats are actually mildly lactose intolerant.
+Kittens do not need milk, and milk will often cause tummy upsets (most cats are actually mildly lactose intolerant).

 Kittens aged six to twelve weeks should be fed four times a day.
 As a rough guide they should be allowed to eat as much as they feel inclined to at each meal.
 From twelve to sixteen weeks they should be fed three times a day and then twice a day from 16 weeks onwards.